 KICKSTAND - This is the last thing you check, often as you fold it up and ride off.
 Make sure the side and center stand (and "jiffy stand" if you own a Harley) fold back and stay in place securely with the spring.
 On bikes with a side stand interlock, test the function by trying to put the bike into gear with the stand down (it should stall).

 This list may seem long and complicated, but once you go over the bike a few times, it will become second nature.
-An extra few minutes spent on T-CLOCK every ride could save you money, by spotting lose fasteners before anything falls off for instance.
+An extra few minutes spent on making these checks before every ride could save you money, by spotting lose fasteners before anything falls off for instance.
 And this pre-ride check just might save your life by catching a catastrophic failure before it happens.